cleancoded/add-script/readme.txt

 == Installation ==

-1. Install Add Headers and Footers by uploading the `Add-headers-and-footers` directory to the `/wp-content/plugins/` directory.
+1. Install Add Script by uploading the `add-script` directory to the `/wp-content/plugins/` directory.
-2. Activate Add Headers and Footers through the `Plugins` menu in WordPress.
+2. Activate the Add Script plugin from the `Plugins` menu in WordPress.
-3. Add code to your header or footer by going to the `Settings > Add Headers and Footers` menu.
+3. Add code to your header and/or footer from the new `Settings > Add Script` settings menu.

 == Frequently Asked Questions ==

 = Can I use Add Script to install Google Analytics? =

-Yes, you can Add your Google Analytics code in the `Scripts in Header` field.
+Yes, you can add Google Analytics code in the `Scripts in Header` field.

 = Can I use Add Script for Google AdSense? =

-Yes, to verify your account or to tag your page for Auto ads, paste the code AdSense gives you, into the Scripts in Header field.
+Yes, to verify your account or to tag your page for Auto ads, paste the AdSense provided code into the `Scripts in Header` field.

-= How to disable Add Script on a specific page? =
+= How do I disable Add Script on a specific page? =

-You can use one of the three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.
+You can use one of three available boolean filters: disable_ihaf, disable_ihaf_footer, disable_ihaf_header and return true value in order to disable printing either on the entire page or specifically in the header or footer of a given page.

 == Notes ==
 The Add Script plugin is a simple way to add scripts and code to your WordPress website header and footer.